jiechenmc/Prof_Comments/README.md

 ## Scraping data locally
 - under work
 - To scrape, create a .env file that looks like the example.env with fields filled in.
-- Visit the scrape folder for more info
+- Visit the scripts folder for more info

 ```bash